 The hormone-releasing factor means that the mucus in your cervix becomes thicker, making it so that sperm cannot get into your uterus.
 With a thicker mucus, it also affects the ability for the sperm and egg to travel through the uterus and fallopian tubes.
 Thus, reducing chances of fertilisation.

-While the Mirena IUD is the most common IUD used today, some women do prefer to have a non-hormonal based contraceptive.
+While hormone-releasing IUDs are very common, some women do prefer to have a non-hormonal based contraceptive.
 This would mean a copper based IUD would be more suited.
 This will all be discussed at your consult with your Doctor prior to your IUD fitting.

 Is it as effective as the pill?

 There are some women who are more suitable for having an IUD than others.
-To be eligible for the Mirena IUD you might:
+To be eligible for an IUD you might:

 - Have had your children and want a hassle free contraceptive.